aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_11.rst

         $ [Information - LoggerBroker.cpp:152]: MonitorPerf.Perf.Thread1.FreeTimeHistogram [0:10]:{ 0 0 1 0 0 1 0 1 0 29 112 }
         $ [Information - LoggerBroker.cpp:152]: MonitorPerf.Perf.Thread1.GAMsExecutionTime [0:0]:58

 Ex.
 2: Timestamping
 -------------------

-The objective of this exercise is to use another signal to timestamp the OPCUA against a given signal instead of the timestamp that is automatically set by the library.
+The objective of this exercise is to use another signal to timestamp OPCUA against a given signal instead of the timestamp that is automatically set by the library.

-1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-42.cfg`` and a new signal named ``AbsoluteTimeStamp`` to the ``OPCUAWriter`` DataSource.
+1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-42.cfg`` and add a new signal named ``AbsoluteTimeStamp`` to the ``OPCUAWriter`` DataSource.
 2. Make sure that the signal contains the property ``DefaultTimestampSignal`` set to ``1``.
 3. Modify the IOGAM ``GAMWriter`` to copy the ``AbsoluteTimeStamp`` signal from the DDB1 into the new signal in the OPCUAWriter DataSource.

 .. note::

-    As explained in the :vcisdoxygenmccl:`LinuxTimer` documentation the ``AbsoluteTimeStamp`` signal is the counter multiplied by the period (counting from the Epoch).
-If you are running from a CODAC Core System, you may use the :vcisdoxygenmccl:`TcnTimeProvider` to obtain the absolute time.
+    As explained in the :vcisdoxygenmccl:`LinuxTimer` documentation, the ``AbsoluteTimeStamp`` signal is the counter multiplied by the period (counting from the Epoch).
+If you are running on a CODAC Core System, you may use the :vcisdoxygenmccl:`TcnTimeProvider` to obtain the absolute time.

 4. Start the sender application.